AdobeDocs/campaign-standard.en/help/sending/using/filtering-rules.md

 ## Creating a filtering rule {#creating-a-filtering-rule}

 You can create your own filtering rules according to your needs.
-For example, you can filternewsletters' target population so that the subscribers that are younger than 18 years old never receive communications.
+For example, you can filter newsletters' target population so that the subscribers that are younger than 18 years old never receive communications.

 To create a filtering typology rule, follow these steps: